deckhouse/virtualization/docs/USER_GUIDE.md

 EOF
 ```

-Immediately after creating the `vmip` resource, run the command:
+To track the migration of a virtual machine immediately after the `vmop` resource is created, run the command:

 ```bash
 d8 k get vm -w